Message from the Artist

 About Lindsey Kiser

-In April 2024, Lindsey was nominated by the board of the Friends of the Boone County Arboretum to serve as its inaugural Artist-in-Residence for the next twelve months.
+In April 2024, the board of the Friends of the Boone County Arboretum named me as its inaugural Artist-in-Residence for the next twelve months.
 (Learn more here).
-Prints of her original oil painting, Silver Jubilee Blossoms, honoring the arboretum’s 25th birthday are available for purchase here and here.
-In May 2022, Lindsey was nominated by the board of ComposeArts to be the organization’s inaugural Featured Visual Artist.
-In 2016, the governor of Kentucky appointed Lindsey to serve on the board of the Kentucky Arts Council on which she served until November 2022.
+Prints of Silver Jubilee Blossoms, an original oil painting honoring the arboretum’s 25th birthday are available for purchase here and here.
+Similarly, in May 2022, ComposeArts named me its inaugural Featured Visual Artist.
+In 2016, the governor of Kentucky appointed me to serve on the board of the Kentucky Arts Council on which I served until November 2022.

-Over the last six years, Lindsey has had solo art exhibitions across Kentucky in an art museum, a performing arts center, a university art gallery, libraries, a non-profit center, and a medical spa.
-She has won international art awards and exhibited in juried group shows from Laguna Beach, California to New York City to Rhode Island.
+Since 2018, I have had solo art exhibitions across Kentucky in an art museum, a performing arts center, a university art gallery, libraries, a non-profit center, and a medical spa.
+My art has won international art awards and has been exhibited in juried group shows from Laguna Beach, California to New York City to Rhode Island.
 (Learn more here).
-Also in that timeframe, Lindsey illustrated two published children’s books, The Royal Red Bird, written by Angela Rice, a composer, and A-Z for Me!written by Mitzi Adams.
+Also in that timeframe, I illustrated two children’s books, The Royal Red Bird, written by Angela Rice, a composer, and A-Z for Me!, written by Mitzi Adams.

-Currently, Lindsey’s work may be found at ADC Fine Art in Cincinnati, Ohio and Ft.
-Thomas, Kentucky; the permanent collection of US Bank in Bowling Green, Kentucky; and by appointment in her home studio.
+Currently, my work may be found at ADC Fine Art in Cincinnati, Ohio and Ft.
+Thomas, Kentucky; the permanent collection of US Bank in Bowling Green, Kentucky; the Boone County Arboretum; and by appointment in my home studio.

-Kiser earned her undergraduate degree in fine art with minors in biology and chemistry from Georgetown College.
-She studied 19th Century British art history under the late Ilaria Bignamini, a curator for the Tate, and drawing at the Ruskin School of Drawing and Fine Art at the University of Oxford in Oxford, England.
-Buying into the myth of the starving artist, Lindsey earned her juris doctor (J.D.) at night from Salmon P. Chase College of Law at Northern Kentucky University, while, ironically, supporting herself by painting murals by day.
+I earned my undergraduate degree in fine art with a double minor in biology and chemistry from Georgetown College.
+I studied 19th Century British art history under the late Ilaria Bignamini, a curator for the Tate, and drawing at the Ruskin School of Drawing and Fine Art at the University of Oxford in Oxford, England.
+Buying into the myth of the starving artist, I earned my juris doctor (J.D.) at night from Salmon P. Chase College of Law at Northern Kentucky University, while, ironically, supporting myself by painting murals by day.

-Lindsey’s art studio is in her home in Union, Kentucky in the Greater Cincinnati Metropolitan Area.
+My art studio is in my home in Union, Kentucky, which is clearly in the South even though it is included in the Greater Cincinnati Metropolitan Area.